Run an AI Model with Confluent Cloud

 az ml online-endpoint get-credentials

-Gemini models are also supported through the Vertex AI provider, which you may prefer due to integrated Google Cloud billing.
+Gemini models are also supported through the Vertex AI provider, which you might prefer due to its integrated Google Cloud billing.

 Navigate to the Vertex AI dashboard.